dotnet/try/README.md

 Try .NET provides developers and content authors with tools to create interactive experiences.

-There are different experiencs of  Try .NET interactive experiences:
+There are two different Try .NET interactive experiences:
 * The web experience powered by Blazor (as seen on [Microsoft docs](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/intro-to-csharp/hello-world))
 * Interactive documentation with Markdown for .NET Core with the [dotnet try global tool](DotNetTry.md).